Proposed Rules Would Allow Metric Labeling for Some Products

 The National Institute of Standards and Technology (NIST) has issued two publications calling for the amendment of labeling laws to allow the voluntary use of only metric units on some consumer products.
 NIST researchers hope that adoption of metric labeling will lead to greater agreement between state and federal labeling laws and simplify domestic and international commerce.

 The Fair Packaging and Labeling Act (FPLA) specifies the type of information that must appear on a consumer product label, including the kind of product, the name of the manufacturer or responsible party, and the net contents, among others.
-Those products that aren’t covered by the federal law are regulated by the states, which generally follow the guidance of the Uniform Packaging and Labeling Regulations (UPLR), NIST HB 130 - 2013, a publication produced by NIST and the National Conference on Weights and Measures (NCWM).
+Those products that aren’t covered by the federal law are regulated by the states, which generally follow the guidance of the Uniform Packaging and Labeling Regulations (UPLR), NIST HB 130 - Current Ed., a publication produced by NIST and the National Conference on Weights and Measures (NCWM).
 The rules in the UPLR are recommended regulations that only become law when adopted by the states.

 In 1992, the NIST and the NCWM supported Congress’s decision to amend the FPLA to allow manufacturers to label their products with U.S. customary units (inch/pound/pint, etc.) and metric units (centimeter/kilogram/liter, etc.), known as dual unit labeling.
 NIST and the NCWM have been working with the states since that time to help them adopt laws that would permit them to label their products not covered by the FPLA using solely metric units.
 Forty-eight states have adopted these recommendations.